 Check out San Francisco’s Chinatown, one of the largest in the United States.
 Most of the Chinese living in San Francisco are Cantonese and the cuisine in this area similarly reflects that.
 You’ll also find some of the city’s cheapest eats here.
 A meal consisting of rice and 2 or 3 dishes will set you back by around $5 only.

-Take a late lunch in La Taqueria in the Mission District – personally one of my favorite areas for food in San Francisco.
-The area has changed so much since I first visited it some 12 years ago.
+Take a late lunch in La Taqueria (open 11AM to 8:45PM except Mondays and Tuesdays) in the Mission District – personally one of my favorite areas for food in San Francisco.
+The area has changed so much since I lived there some 16 years ago.
 Back then, it was a semi-seedy place with cheap food and nightlife.
 When I returned last year, I found the place filled with hipster cafes and independent boutiques (not to mention sky high rents).
 You’ll find the bulk of the nice cafes, restaurants and boutiques at Mission Street stretching from 18th Street down to 24th Street.
 Similarly, Valencia Street which is parallel to Mission two streets away, is also filled with shops.

 After having your fill at Mission Street, walk to Mission Dolores – said to be the oldest building in the entire city.
 The sloping Mission Dolores Park a few blocks away offers an alternate view of the downtown area in the distance.